openhab/openhab-addons/addons/binding/org.openhab.binding.amazondashbutton/README.md

 ## Discovery

-Background discovery is not supported as it is not possible to distinguish Dash Buttons and other Amazon devices like Kindle, Fire TV or Echo.
+Background discovery is not supported as it is not possible to distinguish between a Dash Button and other Amazon devices like the Kindle, a Fire TV or an Echo speaker.

-You can start the discovery process explicitly for Dash Button devices.
+You can start the discovery process for Dash Button devices manually.
-While scanning just press the button in order to put it into your inbox.
+While openHAB is in the scanning process, press the button on the Dash to be recognized and added to your inbox.

 **Caution:**
-You have to be aware that other Amazon devices might pop up in your inbox if they send an ARP request while scanning for Dash Buttons.
+You have to be aware that other Amazon devices might pop up in your inbox if they send an `ARP` request while scanning for Dash Buttons.
 You can ignore these devices in your inbox.

 ## Thing Configuration